DISPLAY 6-22-2025

 • Frames Per Second:

-Your CPU may have a hard time keeping up with the demand of very high resolutions, especially if the game is run on a WinNT system (which uses compatibility fixes) or if there is a lot of demand to load textures and models, etc.

 The size of the screen will effect the Frames Per Second.
+Your CPU may have a hard time keeping up with the demand of very high resolutions, especially if the game is run on a WinNT system (which uses compatibility workarounds) or if there is a lot of demand to load textures and models, etc.

-You want the frame rates ideally at least 30FPS or more but defiantly above 15FPS so the game will operate correctly, although 15 is a bit slow and can effect the A.I. performance/aggressiveness.
+You really want the frame rates ideally at least 30FPS (64FPS if you can get it) or more.
+15FPS is way to low for the game, however it should still operate correctly.
+Any lower and it can effect the A.I. performance/aggressiveness.
 If the game is running smoothly when you enter dense bomber formations your doing well.
-(Note: There is no FPS counter display in v1.2, You can use a Wrapper program or Fraps to display a FPS counter).
-(The source modifications v1.28 and above have a FPS counter built in that you can enable with the key combination of CTRL-G .
+(Note: There is no FPS counter display in v1.2, Some Wrapper Programs display a FPS counter if you desire).
+(The un official source modifications of v1.28 and above have a FPS counter built in that you can enable with the key combination of CTRL-G .
 This gives the FPS in the top right hand corner.
 True FPS counter results are valid typically when the game is used in a full screen mode).

 *See the 'Troubleshoot Help Document' and go to the section titled 'OTHER PROBLEMS RUNNING THE GAME' and read about 'Stretched Game Screens' and how Scaling can effect Frame Per Second displayed.